WendyOwegi/studio/PROJECT_PLANNING.md

 The critical path represents the sequence of tasks that determine the total project duration.
 Delays in these tasks will directly impact the project completion date.
 While many front-end tasks can be developed in parallel, they are all dependent on the foundational setup.

-The critical path for the Event Horizon Planner is as follows:
+The critical path for the Eventbase is as follows:

 1.  **Phase 1: Foundation & Core UI (3 Days):** This entire phase is on the critical path as nothing can be built without the project setup, global layout, and basic component structure.
 2.  **AI Theme Generator (2 Days):** As the most technically complex feature involving external services (Genkit), this task is on the critical path.
 Its successful implementation is key to fulfilling a major project requirement and may have unforeseen challenges.